okeeffed/cheat-sheets/Chef-Learning-Dev-Ops-Deployment.md

 Ohai will populate attributes about information for the node.

+__Summary__

+Everything we stored on our Chef Workstation is backed up on the Chef Server, and the Node will converge with the Chef server.
+When the info on the server is different to the Node, that is a convergence drift resolved by the convergence.

+On the Chef Server GUI, we can actually configure things like the Run List etc without having to use the `knife` commands, even though we can.

+Everytime you download a Starter Kit, it overrides the keys etc. Always download it everytime you create a new organisation.

+For AWS, Chef Solo is used.
+Check the web or upcoming docs for how to use and its relation.

 ## CHEFOPS-2: Building the Webserver Cookbook

 ## CHEFOPS-3: Node Object and Search